MINNESOTA

 Hidden Valley (another one - also called Egan's Resort and Egan's Hidden Valley Ski Tow)

-Hole in the Mountain County Park - also called Benton Valley and Lake Benton Valley
+Hole in the Wall County Park - also called Benton Valley and Lake Benton Valley

 Inver Hills Ski Hill (previously called NorSki)